These White Chocolate Candy Cane Cookies are crispy, chewy, and delicious. The perfect sweet treat for the holidays!

 The second time making these I used store-bought crushed candy canes due to laziness, they worked perfectly well and would recommend you go this route if they are easily available to you.
 Either method will work though!

 I didn’t try freezing them after baking.
 I suspect they would do ok in the freezer but the candy cane parts will get stickier/chewier.

 What I do as soon as they come out of the oven is I grab one of my metal cookie cutters (one that’s larger than the cookies that bake up), I place it over the baked cookie and nudge the cookie cutter in a circular motion around the outside of the cookie to bring in any uneven sides.

-These white chocolate candy cane cookies are the perfect burst of flavour this holiday season.
+These white chocolate candy cane cookies are the perfect burst of flavor this holiday season.
 If you’re not a fan of white chocolate like me, these cookies might just convert you, or you could swap the white chocolate for any other kinda and have an equally delicious cookie on your hands!

 Looking for more Christmas Cookie Recipes?